wp-plugins/jch-optimize/readme.txt

 * Generate sprite to combine background images.
 * Ability to exclude files from the aggregation to resolve conflicts

-This is a popular Joomla! extension that is now made available to WordPress.
-View the [plugin's page](http://extensions.joomla.org/extensions/core-enhancements/performance/site-performance/12088/) on Joomla!'s Extension Directory to see the reviews it has earned.
+This plugin runs on a framework that is tried and proven within the Joomla! community.
+View the [plugin's page](http://extensions.joomla.org/extensions/extension/core-enhancements/performance/jch-optimize/) on Joomla!'s Extension Directory to see the reviews it has earned and why it has gain so much popularity in that community.

-There is a [pro version available](https://www.jch-optimize.net/test/subscribe/new/jchoptimizewp.html?layout=default) for sale on the [plugin's website](https://www.jch-optimize.net) at  with more features to further optimize your website such as:
+There is a [pro version available](https://www.jch-optimize.net/subscribe/new/jchoptimizewp.html?layout=default) on the [plugin's website](https://www.jch-optimize.net) with more features to further optimize your website such as:

 * Optimize CSS Delivery
 * CDN/Cookie-less Domain support
 * Optimize images

-Support is available for subscribers via a ticket system on the plugin's website.
-Please note the ticket system is offline on weekends.
+* lazy load images

 == Installation ==